Karql/KOMTracker/DEV.md

 You can run needed dependiencies in docker by
 `cd stuff/docker-dependiencies`
-`docker-compose -p kom-deps up -d`
+`docker-compose -p kom-tracker-deps up -d`